rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         ```
         curl http://<SERVER_URL>/getaddr
         ```
-        > The command needs to be execute in a different terminal since it needs the server to be running to perform the request.
+        > The command needs to be executed in a different terminal since it needs the server to be running to perform the request.

         ```json
         {